sifophp/sifoweb/docs/installation/apache-virtualhosts.md

 Configuring the Apache VirtualHosts
 ===================================
-Although we do use several web servers with SIFO such as Lighttpd or Nginx (mainly for static files), truth is that almost all installations user Apache2 as their web server.
-We do provide step by step installations to run SIFO under apache, but this can be done in any other webserver.
+Although we do use several web servers with Sifo such as Lighhttpd or Nginx (mainly for static files), truth is that almost all installations user Apache2 as their web server.
+We do provide step by step installations to run Sifo under apache, but this can be done in any other webserver.

 In production, if you want to run a single project it performs better not using VirtualHosts at all, but since is very convenient in development time to manage several projects at once we present this configuration.